tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

   "How to deploy a static website on to Cloud Foundry using the Staticfile buildpack and hook it up with a custom domain name and Cloudflare SSL."
 ---

 I've been a fan of static websites for a while now and although I've been tempted at times to switch back to Wordpress or Ghost, I [always end up coming back]({{ site.baseurl }}{% post_url 2017-05-20-jekyll-to-hugo-to-ghost-to-jekyll %}).
 One thing I do miss about having a "real" server, though, is the added control it gives your site on handling the inbound request.
 For example this site is currently hosted on Amazon S3 sitting behind CloudFront.
 I decided one day to get rid of the useless splash page sitting at the root and wanted to direct folks to `/blog` directly.
-Since I didn't have a real server at my control, however, this meant I had to use some [hacky combo of meta tags with Javascript as a fallback](https://github.com/tcdowney/downey-io-jekyll/blob/3eb580ba09b81b1255439e4c0875f344bd0b87f6/blog/index.html) to compel the browsers to redirect.
-It's not perfect by any means and there is some jitteriness, but it gets the job done.
+Since I didn't have a real server at my control, however, this meant I had to use some [hacky combo of meta tags with Javascript as a fallback](https://github.com/tcdowney/downey-io-jekyll/blob/3eb580ba09b81b1255439e4c0875f344bd0b87f6/blog/index.html) to beseech the browsers to redirect.
+It's not perfect by any means and there is some jitteriness, but it gets the job done... for now.

 At the time I thought about migrating over to a budget VPS host like [Digital Ocean](https://www.digitalocean.com/) or [Vultr](https://www.vultr.com/), but really didn't want the hassle of having to actual maintain a production server (security patching, installing updates, etc.).
 But what if there was a way to get more control over my static site, but with minimal continued maintenance by myself?